Msalarzon/Easy-Plan-Tracker/README.md

 Key Features:

-- Monthly view displaying days and dates.
+- The calendar provides a 9 to 5 hourly view of the current date, displaying the schedule for each hour.
 - Simple event management: add, edit, and delete events.
 - User-friendly design for an easy and smooth experience.
 - Lightweight and easy to integrate into other projects.